stoneface86/trackerboy/CONTRIBUTING.md

 Note: there is still a lot of code in this repo that doesn't follow this rule, as it is slowly being refactored.
 All new code however, should follow this rule.

+### Notes on Qt

+Here are some notes on how Qt is used in this project.

+ * All UI code in this repo is hand-written, .ui files are not permitted.
+   This is mainly a personal choice, as I dislike integrating ui files with the codebase as well as the code the UIC generates.
+ * Avoid the `slots` keyword.
+Marking your functions as slots is unnecessary for Qt 5's signal-slot connection mechanism.
+Doing so adds extra code bloat to the resulting executable.
+The exception to this rule is if you need to call a slot by name (ie via invokeMethod), however, I prefer that you do not do this as well ;)
+ * Avoid subclassing QObject.
+Generally speaking, you should only subclass QObject if your class has signals.
+Don't abuse signals, if you can easily write code without signals, do so.
+Overuse of the signal-slot mechanism can lead to spaghetti code.
+ * The Q_OBJECT macro can be omitted if you do not use any MOC features.
+Be careful with this, as doing so effects the use of qobject_cast and inheritsFrom (and other RTTI related methods).
+ * Avoid the use of Qt's property system.
+(Opinion) This feature is unnecessary and adds bloat when used.
+ * Prefer to use lambdas when connecting signals.
+Use a member function if your slot is used elsewhere.
+ * Use `QStringLiteral` when able.

 ### Documentation

 Functions, methods, classes and typedefs should have a comment block before the